GonzaloEmbil/Spanish_Foreign_Sector/README.md

 In this repository you will find scripts and datasets that allow us to analyze different aspects of Spanish foreign sector between 1940 and 1959.

-This work is a small part of my bachelor thesis "Análisis de las licencias de importación en la Comunidad de Madrid entre 1947 and 1959" that you can find on
+This work is a small part of my bachelor thesis "Análisis de las licencias de importación en la Comunidad de Madrid entre 1947 and 1959" that you can find on:

+*

 ## GDP